-School's position is not to guarantee a completely allergen free environment but rather to minimise the risk of exposure, encourage self-responsibility, and plan for effective response to possible emergencies.
+The school does not guarantee a completely allergen-free environment but rather aims to minimise the risk of exposure, encourage self-responsibility, and plan for effective response to possible emergencies.

-The Statutory Framework states that the provider must obtain information about any dietary requirements/allergy.
+The statutory guidance on supporting pupils at school with medical conditions states that the provider must obtain information about any dietary requirements/allergy.
 As such parents are asked to provide details of allergies in the child's Health Form, which is submitted before starting school.